Harper Creek Center for Academic Achievement

 • Students can use their cell phones and electronic devices during breaks and lunch ONLY

-• Students found to be using their cell phone in any manner during prohibited time will be issued the following consequences:
+• Students found to be using their cell phones in any manner during the prohibited time will be issued the following consequences:

 • Offense 1: Student will take the phone to the HCCAA Principal and may pick up the device when they leave for the day.
 Parent Informed.